ZerosAndOnesLLC/OpenChat/webui/README.md

 - **Major** (x.0.0): Breaking changes

 ### Recent Changes

+**v0.24.5** - Refactor leave/hide to use direct async handlers
+- Replaced react-query mutations with direct async/await handlers for channel leave and DM hide
+- This ensures removeChannel/removeDm is called synchronously after API success
+- Both ChannelList and DirectMessageList now use the same reliable pattern

 **v0.24.4** - Fix channel leave not updating sidebar
 - Fixed leaving a public channel not removing it from sidebar immediately